polyseam/cndi/docs/cloud-setup/azure/azure-setup.md

 and that will give us a couple additional credentials we need for your CNDI cluster deployment.

-1. Select Certificates & secrets > Client secrets > New client secret.
+1. Select "Certificates & secrets" > "Client secrets" > "New client secret".
 2. Add a description for your client secret.
 3. Select an expiration for the secret or specify a custom lifetime.
 4. Client secret lifetime is limited to two years (24 months) or less.
 You can't